eljefec/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* load.py for loading training data
+* pre.py for preprocessing training data
+* build.py for building a neural network
+* history.py for dumping Keras history object
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing